rust-lang/rust/src/librustc/infer/higher_ranked/README.md

     fn(&'A T) <: for<'b> fn(&'b T)?

-Here we skolemize the bound region in the supertype to yield:
+Here we replace the bound region in the supertype with a placeholder to yield:

     fn(&'A T) <: fn(&'x T)?